isolated-tech/vault/Mobile-Friendly Code with ESLint and Prettier.md

 Configure your linter and formatter to eliminate horizontal scrolling on mobile devices.

 AI and cloud-based coding environments are enabling us to code from our mobile devices.
+Formatting tools haven’t caught up, providing default values that look good on desktop but poor on a mobile device.

 ## The Problem

 Reading code on mobile means horizontal scrolling.
 It’s annoying.